Amusement arcade: 1970s and 1980s

-High game-turnover in Japanese arcades required quick game-design, leading to the adoption of standardized systems like JAMMA, Neo-Geo and CPS-2.
+High game-turnover in Japanese arcades required quick game-design, leading to the adoption of standardized systems like JAMMA, Neo Geo and CPS-2.
 These systems essentially provided arcade-only consoles where the video game ROM could be swapped easily to replace a game.
 This allowed easier development and replacement of games, but it also discouraged the hardware innovation necessary to stay ahead of the technology curve.

-Most US arcades didn't see the intended benefit of this practice since many games weren't exported to the US, and if they were, distributors generally refused to release them as simply a ROM, preferring to sell the entire ROM, console, and sometimes the cabinet as a package.
+Most US arcades did not see the intended benefit of this practice since distributors refused to release arcade games as simply a ROM, preferring to sell the entire ROM, console, and sometimes the cabinet as a package.
 In fact, several arcade systems such as Sega's NAOMI board are arcade versions of home systems.

 Other problems were that many arcades focused on quantity more than quality, and that games showed a rising difficulty curve, making them increasingly inaccessible to casual players and more expensive for the skilled players.